Tacoma | Washington | United States

 Position requires transporting Members in program van (acceptable driving record) and driving for company business such as trainings, offsite meetings, etc.

-Ability to complete social histories, risk assessments, mental health status exams, and plans of care
+Ability to complete behavioral health assessments, risk assessments, mental health status exams, and plans of care

 Ability to work collaboratively with physicians, nurses, and rehabilitation therapists